-owned subsidiary.

-- One of our wholly-owned subsidiaries entered in a TSA to provide certain transitional services to Northshore.
+- Arden entered into an LPT retrocession agreement with one of our majority owned subsidiaries, through which Arden fully reinsured its run-off portfolio with total liabilities of \$19 million to our majority owned subsidiary, in exchange for a retrocession consideration of an equal amount. - Arden retained the premium under a funds held arrangement, to secure the payment obligations of our majority owned subsidiary. - One of our wholly-owned subsidiaries entered in a transition services agreement ("TSA") to provide certain transitional services to Northshore.
 The TSA was terminated in November 2022. - SGL No.1 ceased its provision of underwriting capacity on Syndicate 609.
-We have continued to report SGL No. 1's 25% gross share of the 2020 and prior underwriting years of Syndicate 609 through the year ended December 31, 2022.
-In 2023, the 2020 underwriting year will complete an RITC into a successor year, at which point the existing contractual arrangements will settle.
+We continued to report SGL No. 1's 25% gross share of the 2020 and prior underwriting years of Syndicate 609 through the year ended December 31, 2022.
+In 2023, the 2020 underwriting year completed a reinsurance to close into a successor year, at which point the existing contractual arrangements were settled.

-There is no net retention for Enstar on Atrium's 2020 and prior underwriting years as the business was contractually transferred to the Atrium entities that were divested in the Exchange Transaction.
+Historically, there was no net retention for Enstar on Atrium's 2020 and prior underwriting years as the business was contractually transferred to the Atrium entities that were divested in the Exchange Transaction.

-v) Monument Re
+iv) Monument Re

-As of December 31, 2022, we own 20.0% of the common shares of Monument Re and 24.4% of its preferred shares, which is reduced to 13.7% on a committed capital basis.
-As of December 31, 2022, a fund managed by Stone Point owns 6.7% of Monument Re's preferred shares, which increases to 11.2% on a committed capital basis.
+As of December 31, 2023, we own 20.0% of the common shares of Monument Re and 13.7% of its preferred shares.
+As of December 31, 2023, a fund managed by Stone Point owns 11.2% of Monument Re's preferred shares.

-In November 2022, we closed a transaction with Monument Re to novate our reinsurance closed block of life annuity policies written by Enhanzed Re8.
+In November 2022, we closed a transaction with Monument Re to novate our reinsurance closed block of life annuity policies written by Enhanzed Re.
 A portion of the net gain on novation will be subject to deferral to account for our existing ownership interest in Monument Re.
-The final impact of the novation will be reflected in our first quarter 2023 results, as we report the results of Enhanzed Re on a one quarter reporting lag.
+The final impact of the novation was reflected in our first quarter 2023 results, as we report the results of Enhanzed Re on a one quarter reporting lag.